Therapist sex abuse case reveals dark past, ethical concerns

 “You bastard.”

-New Hampshire is one of 10 states that allow people to change their names while incarcerated, though their criminal records remain accessible to police and employers conducting criminal background checks.
-But the public has no way of knowing someone’s earlier identity unless they go to the county courthouse where the change was approved, or do some serious sleuthing.
+New Hampshire is one of 10 states that allow people to change their names while incarcerated, but the public has no way of knowing someone’s earlier identity unless they go to the courthouse where the change was approved, or do some serious sleuthing.
+It was the latter that led to the discovery that Peter Stone was once Peter Dushame, a drunken driver convicted of manslaughter more than 30 years ago.

+“To what extent do we want to tar somebody for the rest of their life?” said Albert “Buzz” Scherr, a professor at the University of New Hampshire Franklin Pierce School of Law.
+“Should every therapist be forced to reveal to any incoming patient that they’ve been convicted of a crime?”

-He was 33 years old, drunk and named Peter Dushame when he plowed his Pontiac into a motorcycle parked alongside the F.E.
-Everett Turnpike in Nashua, New Hampshire, on Oct.
+Stone, then named Peter Dushame, was 33 years old and drunk when he plowed into a parked motorcycle in Nashua, New Hampshire, on Oct.
 1, 1989.
-Lacey Packer, a fourth grader on her way home to Massachusetts from a Toys for Tots benefit with her father, died two days later.
+Lacey Packer, a fourth grader on her way home to Massachusetts with her father, died two days later.

-It was his third fatal crash — though the first to involve alcohol.
-At age 17, he pleaded guilty to leaving the scene of a pedestrian crash after killing a former fellow student at his high school.
-At age 22, he was acquitted of vehicular homicide after a crash that killed a 61-year-old woman.

-But over time, he dedicated himself to helping people in addiction recovery, earning a master’s degree in counseling psychology from behind bars, and leading treatment programs for other inmates.
+But over time, he dedicated himself to helping people recovering from addiction, earning a master’s degree in counseling psychology and leading treatment programs from behind bars.

-“I have a gift,” he told The Boston Globe Magazine in 1996.
-“I can look at a person and feel his pain.”

-Two years later, he legally changed his name from Peter Dushame to Peter Stone.
+Two years later, he legally changed his name to Peter Stone.
 He was released from prison in 2002 and eventually set up shop as a licensed drug and alcohol counselor in North Conway.

-“I stand as evidence that people can change,” Stone wrote to state regulators in 2013, telling them that contrary to their concerns, his past had helped clients gain perspective on the dangers of drunken driving.
+“I stand as evidence that people can change,” Stone wrote to state regulators in 2013.

+Last July, he was charged with five counts of aggravated felonious sexual assault under a law that criminalizes any sexual contact between patients and their therapists or health care providers.
+Such behavior also is prohibited by the American Psychological Association’s ethical code of conduct.

 “‘That crossed the line,’” the woman remembers him saying after he pulled up his pants. “‘When am I seeing you again?’”